 Your provider will work with you to monitor risk factors and keep an eye on important numbers like blood pressure, cholesterol and blood sugar levels.
 Left untreated, any of these issues can increase your risk of heart disease.

 Smoking, drinking and eating unhealthy foods can also put you at a higher risk.
+A family history of heart disease increases your chances of developing it, especially over age 65.
 Use these additional tips to reduce your risk and support your heart health:

 - Eat a heart-healthy diet.
 Try to fill your plate with lean proteins, whole grains, fruits and vegetables.
 Limit sodium and cut back on sugar.

 - Manage health conditions.
-Staying on top of your conditions can lower your risk, as can taking medications according to your doctor’s instructions.
+Staying on top of your conditions can lower your risk of developing heart disease, as can taking medications according to your doctor’s instructions.